It’s a very strange thing.

 John J O’Neil, author of the first biography of Tesla published after his death (Prodigal Genius, 1944) states clearly that it was not Morgan but John Jacob Astor IV and others who funded Tesla’s move to Colorado in 1899 to conduct experiments in resonance and wireless transmission of electricity.
 He built his lab on donated land on a high mountain

 Strange, isn’t it?
-No one calls the Oppenheimer and the other Manhattan Project scientists mad, when they went ahead with the Trinity atomic bomb test fully aware that it might ignite the atmosphere, ending all life on the planet.
+No one calls the Oppenheimer and the other Manhattan Project scientists mad, when they went ahead with the Trinity atomic bomb test, aware of the risk that it might ignite the atmosphere, ending all life on the planet.
 No, poor mad Nikky Tesla is all we hear.

 Already Tesla was working with the architect Charles White on the design of the 187 foot (57 meter) tall magnifying transmitter at his new experimental station which would be known as Wardenclyffe Tower, at Shoreham, Long Island, New York.